RashiTech/ERA-V1/Capstone/README.md

 ## Step 1 : Added and Trained the Projection layer from the CLIP embeddings to the Phi Model using single A100 40GB GPU

-#### Image features are sent as Input and captions are passed as Target
+Image features from Clip Model are sent as Input and captions are passed as Target to Phi-2

-#### This is a linear FC layer with input dimension = 640 (Tiny CLIP output embedding size) and output dimension = 2560 to match phi-2's embedding size
+This is a linear FC layer with input dimension = 640 (Tiny CLIP output embedding size) and output dimension = 2560 to match phi-2's embedding size

-Tiny CLIP's config
+**Tiny CLIP's config**

  <img width="421" alt="image" src="https://github.com/RashiTech/ERA-V1/assets/90626052/04fb4c84-6933-446d-bf0a-83a7f737a495">

-#### Dataset used : COCO 2017
+**Dataset used : COCO 2017**

 #### Memory Management for training on a single GPU (40GB)